Jeffrey L. Rhodes

 Virginia Employment Law Basics — Dulles Society of Human Resource Management (SHRM) — March 16, 2011.

-“Background Checks, What’s Allowed and What Isn’t” — Inside Business (Hampton Roads Business Journal) — February 7, 2011.
+“Background Checks, What’s Allowed and What Isn’t” — Inside Business (Hampton Roads Business Journal) (quoted extensively by author), February 7, 2011;

 Allen F. Johnson & Associates, LLC v.
 Port Security International, LLC, 2009 U.S. Dist.
 LEXIS 9761 (E.D.
 Va.
 Feb.
 5, 2009);